 Four | Cosy, scandic and wonderfully designed - if you want to stay here you’ll need to book very very early.

 Travelling in a larger group or got a bit more money to burn?
-There’s a number of other options.
+Check out more of the best Airbnb options in Torshavn.

 Getting To and Around Torshavn